avishayts/CNF-Solver_EA/README.md

 ## CNF-Solver_EA
 CNF-Solver_EA is an evolutionary algorithm which get a CNF formula and finds satisfiable assignment.

+## Problem Description
+The problem is to find satisfiable assignment to a given CNF formula as described above.
+The naive solution is to run over all the $2^n$ possibilities of the values of the variables, when $n$ is the amount of the variables.
+This approach is very not efficient and when $n$ is very large, it might run for a very long time.
+In this project we will show a solution to solve CNF formula by Evolutionary Algorithm.

+## Problem Solution
+We will solve the CNF formula and find a satisfiable assignment by Evolutionary Algorithm

 ### Representation
 CNF formula represents as list of sub-lists of integers, such that each sub-list represents a clause, and each integer represents literal.
 The integer number represents the index of the variable.
 For example: 2 represent $x_2$.